barbara42/Dar_One/docs/src/case_studies.md

 # Case Studies

-A step by step guide to the code for the three case studies presented in (TODO: link preprint).
+A step by step guide to the code for the three case studies presented in our paper (to come).

 Contents
 - [Bottle Experiment](#Case-Study-A-Bottle-Experiment)